Booster Club Supports Growing Golf Team With a Golf Fundraiser Powered by GolfStatus

 The Klein High School Golf Booster Club helps fill the funding gaps between what the school provides and what the student athletes need to be successful.

 That’s where the Golf Booster Club comes in.
-The club wants to make sure any student that wants to play golf for the BearKats has the opportunity to do so and has the tools and equipment needed to be successful.
+The club wants to make sure any student who wants to play golf for the BearKats has the opportunity to do so and has the tools and equipment needed to be successful.
 The combined team of nearly 30 student athletes is becoming more competitive in local and regional tournaments and getting more kids excited about golf.

 Filling the funding gap between what the school provides and what the student athletes need requires significant dollars.
 “Golf teams can’t just go play in the school gym or football field,” Andrea says.
 “We have to go to area golf courses and that gets expensive.”
 Other team expenses include entry and travel costs for tournaments, plus greens fees for practice rounds, uniforms, and balls for each golfer.